samnooij/shell-genomics/lessons/02_searching_files.md

 Let's ask a few questions about the data

-1) How many of the read libraries are paired end?
+1) How many of the read libraries are paired-end?

 First, what are the column headers?